dongledan/trivia/README.md

 # Who Wants To Answer 10 Questions?

-America's hottest game, Who Wants To Answer 10 Questions is just like it's lesser known cousin-- Who Wants To Be A Millionaire but none of the prizes!
-Come check out your trivia skills with Who Wants To Answer 10 Questions.
+America's hottest game, <b>Who Wants To Answer 10 Questions</b> is just like it's lesser known cousin-- <b>Who Wants To Be A Millionaire</b> but none of the prizes!
+Come check out your trivia skills with <b>Who Wants To Answer 10 Questions</b>.
 What are you waiting for?
 There's 10 questions that need to be answered!

 ## Available Scripts